Limitations of Ratio Analysis

 A Quantitative Measure, not a Qualitative One

-Ratio analysis is a quantitative measure.
+Ratio analysis primarily focuses on financial metrics and ignores non-financial factors like market trends, customer preferences, technological changes, and competitive landscape, which can significantly impact a company’s performance.
 At best, it can make sense out of the financial statements.
 It cannot give a cause or a reason if something is lacking or what one can do to correct the situation.
 Unless you dig into the ratios, performing ratio analysis makes very little sense.

 Also Read: Ratio Analysis